 If you use a logo or a photo of yourself in your email signature, make sure you resize the image to be the size you want it to appear.

-If you have a 2000x1500px image file linked in the HTML, but it is coded to display at 500x375px, this may be ignored by email clients and appear as the original file size.
+If you have a 2000x1500px image file linked in the HTML, but it’s coded to display at 500x375px, this may be ignored by email clients and appear as the original file size.

 Check out our 17 Email Signature DOs and DON’Ts to ensure you’re not making any other email signature mistakes.

-To ensure that everyone in your company uses a consistent signature template, use professional email signature software from Exclaimer.
+To make sure that everyone in your company uses a consistent signature template, use professional email signature software from Exclaimer.